madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 function of the labels of the inputs.
 Particularly, it is the maximum of the input labels.

 This brings me to type-level functions.
-We have already used associated type families within the `Heap`{.haskell} and `HasRank`{.haskell} typeclasses, but those are both simple maps of types. `Max`{.haskell}, on the other hand, needs recursion!
+We already use type families within the `Heap`{.haskell} and `HasRank`{.haskell} typeclasses, but those are both simple maps of types. `Max`{.haskell} is more sophisticated and uses recursion.

 #### Type families